 - Have a good credit score record

-- One should also have a good online presence to be able to respond to Zidisha queries and products on their website
+- One should also have an excellent online presence to be able to respond to Zidisha queries and products on their website

 - Reside in a country where Zidisha currently operates.